HealthSamurai/documentation/terminology/terminology-api.md

 ### Import using Aidbox project

 Specify path or url to zen terminology bundle in [`AIDBOX_ZEN_PATHS` environment variable](https://docs.aidbox.app/aidbox-configuration/aidbox-zen-lang-project#load-project-using-environment-variables). \
-\
 Source is either `url` or `path`. `url` is used to download Aidbox project from a remote location; `path` is used to load Aidbox project from the filesystem.\
 \
-Terminology bundles are .ndjson.gz files with filenames matching \*terminology-bundle.ndjson.gz wildcard.

 Aidbox imports terminology bundles found in zen paths.
+Bundles are just `.ndjson.gz` files with filenames matching \*terminology-bundle.ndjson.gz wildcard.
+By default, the import is done asynchronously.
+In some cases (e.g CI/CD pipeline) you might want to override such behavior.
+Setting `BOX_FEATURES_TERMINOLOGY_IMPORT_SYNC` environment variable will change the import mode to synchronous.

 #### Import terminology bundle from local system using Aidbox project